 The HD and ED Control Scheme results are published each year however no results of animals deemed to have failed the GSDCA HD/ED Control Schemes will be published.

-At the National Breed Commission Meeting each year a list of progeny results will be presented for the HD/ED Control Schemes results which is broken down into different categories those being:
+Twice yearly an updated list of prgeny results will be published on this website for the HD/ED Control Schemes results which is broken down into different categories those being:

 • Hips